PoseDiffusion: Solving Pose Estimation via Diffusion-aided Bundle Adjustment: Related Work

 \paragraph{Learned Pose Estimation.} Geometric pose estimation techniques struggle when only few image-to-image matches can be established, or more generally, in a setting with sparse views and wide baselines~\cite{choi2015robust}.
 Thus, instead of constructing geometric constraints on top of potentially unreliable point matches, learning-based approaches directly estimate the camera motion between frames.
-Learning can be driven by ground truth annotations~\cite{pais20203dregnet} or unsupervisedly through reprojecting points from one frame to another, measuring photometric reconstruction~\cite{ummenhofer2017demon,tang2018ba}.
+Learning can be driven by ground truth annotations or unsupervisedly through reprojecting points from one frame to another, measuring photometric reconstruction~\cite{zhou2017unsupervised,ummenhofer2017demon,tang2018ba}.
 Learned methods that directly predict the relative transformation between camera poses are often category-specific or object~centric~\cite{kehl2017ssd,xiang2017posecnn,ma2022virtual,wu2020unsupervised,wu2023magicpony}.
 Recently, RelPose~\cite{zhang2022relpose} shows category-agnostic camera pose estimation, however, is limited to predicting rotations.
-SparsePose~\cite{sinha2023sparsepose} first regresses camera poses followed by iterative refinement.
+The concurrent work SparsePose~\cite{sinha2023sparsepose} first regresses camera poses followed by iterative refinement, while RelPose++~\cite{lin2023relposepp} decouples the ambiguity in rotation estimation from translation prediction by defining a new coordinate system.

-\clearname \ combines the advantages of both geometric and learned pose estimators in a seamless way.
-It can thus learn a category-agnostic model to predict rotation, translation, and intrinsics for an arbitrary set of images.

-\paragraph{Diffusion Models.} Diffusion models are a category of generative models that, inspired by non-equilibrium thermodynamics~\cite{sohl2015deep}, approximate the data distribution by a Markov Chain of diffusion steps.
-Recently, they have shown impressive results on image~\cite{song2019generative,ho_denoising_2020}, video~\cite{singer2022make,ho2022video}, and even 3D point cloud~\cite{luo_diffusion_2021, lyu2021conditional} generation.
+\paragraph{Diffusion Model.} Diffusion models are a category of generative models that, inspired by non-equilibrium thermodynamics~\cite{sohl2015deep}, approximate the data distribution by a Markov Chain of diffusion steps.
+Recently, they have shown impressive results on image~\cite{song2019generative,ho_denoising_2020}, video~\cite{singer2022make,ho2022video}, and even 3D point cloud~\cite{luo_diffusion_2021, lyu2021conditional,Melas-Kyriazi_2023_CVPR} generation.
 Their ability to accurately generate diverse high-quality samples has marked them as a promising tool in various fields.

 \paragraph{Problem setting.} We consider the problem of estimating intrinsic and extrinsic camera parameters given corresponding images of a single scene (\eg frames from an object-centric video, or free-form pictures of a scene).